Lee Vining, California: Sights

 The town is the site of the Upside-Down House, a distinctive local landmark built by silent film actress Nellie Bly O'Bryan.
 Also located in the town is the Whoa Nellie Deli, which was once described by the San Francisco Chronicle as "a misplaced Fellini set carved into the edge of the Mono Basin, dust devils skipping around in the distance like extras on the floor of Owens Valley."

-The town is home to the Mono Cone burger and ice-cream store, open in the spring and summer.
-Gus Hess Park commemorates an early miner in Lee Vining.